-In the Philippines, Personal Information Processors and Personal Information Controllers (employers) must register with the National Privacy Commission if they are processing personal data and operating in the country under any of the following conditions:
+In the Philippines, Personal Information Processors and Personal Information Controllers, such as employers, must register their data processing system with the National Privacy Commission if :

-- the processing includes sensitive personal information of at least 1,000 individuals;
+- processing personal data in the Philippines involves accessing or requiring sensitive personal information of at least 1,000 individuals;

 - the processing is likely to pose a risk to the rights and freedoms of data subjects;